Block, Caryn J. (cjb17)

 Recent Conference Presentations:

-Selected Invited Addresses:
+Selected Invited Addresses

 Goldman Sachs, Operations Division: Creating Inclusive Organizations: Understanding Diversity Dynamics, July, August and September, 2017.

-Board of Cooperational Educational Services (BOCES) Senior Leadership Team, Rockland County: Creating Learning Organizations, August, 2017.
+Board of Cooperational Educational Services (BOCES) Senior Leadership Team, Rockland County: Creating Learning Organizations, August, 2017 - 2021

 CA Technologies, Women’s Leadership Summit: Understanding Diversity Dynamics in Systems, March, 2017.

-Professor Block serves as an ad hoc reviewer for the Journal of Applied Psychology, Personality and Social Psychology Bulletin, American Psychologist, Journal of Organizational and Occupational Psychology, Organizational Behavior and Human Decision Processes, Journal of Vocational Behavior, Academy of Management Review, and Sex Roles.
+Professor Block serves as a reviewer for the Journal of Applied Behavioral Science, Journal of Applied Psychology, Personality and Social Psychology Bulletin, American Psychologist, Journal of Organizational and Occupational Psychology, Organizational Behavior and Human Decision Processes, Journal of Vocational Behavior, Academy of Management Review, and Sex Roles.

 Related Articles